 Martin is an Irish national living in Dublin.

-After the UK leaves the EU Martin, as an Irish national, is not required to make an application under the EU Settlement Scheme.
+As an Irish passport holder, Martin does not need a visa to enter and work in the UK.
+Additionally, Martin is not required to make an application under the EU Settlement Scheme.

 The Common Travel Area

-The Common Travel Area (CTA) was established in the 1920s to give British and Irish citizens the ability to travel freely between the two countries.
-It is a free borders area that includes the UK, Northern Ireland, the Channel Islands, the Isle of Man and Ireland.
+The Common Travel Area (CTA) was established in the 1920s to give British and Irish citizens the ability to travel freely between Great Britain, Northern Ireland and Ireland.

-Employers should note that as a result of the Common Travel Area, Irish nationals have the right to live and work in the UK, and vice versa, British nationals have the right to live and work in the Republic of Ireland without immigration restrictions.
+Employers should note that as a result of the Common Travel Area, Irish nationals have the right to live and work in the UK, and vice versa, British nationals have the right to live and work in Ireland without immigration restrictions.

 We’ve listed three examples below to help with clarity on who needs a visa and who does not.